राम

 Dnyaneshwar opens this abhanga by gathering the entire apparatus of yogic and philosophical knowledge into a single line: the seven bodily constituents, the five elements, the three gunas, the ten sense organs.
 Twenty-five categories of manifest reality, piled up like goods at a village fair.
 And then, in four words, he dissolves the pile.
 Hari reveals the one truth within them all.
 The verse does not dismiss what the yogi studies.
 It says that study alone will never show you what Hari shows you when you stop studying long enough to look.

 This is for the one who has read the books and still feels hungry.
 You know the maps.
 You can name the koshas and the chakras.
 You have heard the categories explained in careful detail.
 And something in you suspects that the naming was never the point.
 This verse confirms that suspicion.
-The one truth is not one more item on the list.
-It is what was holding the list together all along.
+The one truth is not one more item on the list but the thing that was holding the list together all along.
 You do not need more knowledge.
 You need the one who reveals what knowledge points toward.

 Read full commentary